 Our Most Recent/Ongoing Legal Actions:

-GWA and other NGOs challenge the Custer Gallatin National Forest's decision on the East Paradise allotments, allotments located on the east side of the Paradise Valley in southwest Montana between Livingston, Montana and Yellowstone National Park.
+GWA and the other NGOs who challenged the Custer Gallatin National Forest's decision on the East Paradise allotments celebrate victory on September 17 as the judge ruled in favor of the plaintiffs.
+The allotments all located on the east side of the Paradise Valley in southwest Montana between Livingston, Montana and Yellowstone National Park lie in the pathway of grizzly bear populations and movements.
 We believe they are located in an “ecologically critical area.”
 This includes not just the Absaroka-Beartooth Wilderness, the North Absaroka Roadless Area, and Dome Mountain Wildlife Management Area, but also the grizzly bear recovery zone which is a unique and ecologically critical area for the species.
 Grizzly bears in the Greater Yellowstone Ecosystem (GYE) persist in “an ecological setting that is unusual and unique for the taxon”.

 The East Paradise allotments are also located within an ecologically critical area for connectivity.
 This area of the Absaroka Mountains is a “key part of connective habitat potentially linking grizzly bears” from the GYE to bears in the NCDE.
 And the increase in private land development in the Paradise Valley only increases the area’s “critical” ecological value.

-On May 17, 2024, Western Environmental Law Center filed its opening brief in court on the South Plateau Landscape Area Treatment Project (otherwise known as the SPLAT Project) in the Missoula Division of the United States District Court.
-GWA along with WildEarth Guardians, and Native Ecosystems Council are plaintiffs in the suit trying to maintain the biological integrity within the South Plateau region adjacent to Yellowstone National Park.
+December 11, 2025, we learned that Judge Malloy favored us in our litigation over the South Plateau Landscape Area Timber project, (otherwise known as the SPLAT Project).
+Thanks to the Western Environmental Law Center who filed its opening brief in court in the Missoula Division of the United States District Court so many years ago.
+GWA along with WildEarth Guardians, and Native Ecosystems Council were plaintiffs in the suit trying to maintain the biological integrity within the South Plateau region adjacent to Yellowstone National Park.

 This area of the Custer Gallatin Naitonal Forests holds some of the most connectivity grounds available for grizzly bears and other large carnivores and herbivores as wildlife strive to migrate north and west toward the Northern Continental Divide Ecosystem.
 It is prime sensitive lands for grizzly bears, moose, wolves, wolverines, and so on and so on.
 We are fighting a massive timber sale and vegetation project just adjacent to Yellowstone National Park and south of West Yellowstone.
 The picture below highlights the beauty and importance of biological integrity and biodiversity.
 The excuse given to cut and treat this section of the forest does not bare fruit or logic.
 More information upon GWA's comments are available upon request.
 Picture taken by Glenn Monahan and Nancy Schultz, board members of GWA.